 Highway 120 (Tioga Pass).
 This spectacular drive over the Eastern Sierra and 9,945-foot/3,031-meter Tioga Pass leads to the trails, granite domes and wildflowers of Tuolumne Meadows.
 Before you start the climb east from Lee Vining, or if you are heading to the park from Mammoth Lakes (about 25 miles/40 kms south on U.S. 395), visit Mono Lake Tufa State Natural Reserve and its otherworldly limestone formations, then tuck into a meal at one-of-a-kind Whoa Nellie Deli.
 Note: Highway 120 (and the deli) close for winter, typically November to May).

 Highway 41: Climb from Fresno and into rolling foothills and the Madera Wine Trail, with more than a dozen vineyards and friendly tasting rooms.
 Next up is Oakhurst and the remarkable Château du Sureau luxury lodging and companion restaurant, Erna’s Elderberry House Restaurant.
+Nearby, Bass Lake is a lovely destination in its own right, and a great place to pause on your way to Yosemite.
 Beyond Oakhurst, Highway 41 winds and climbs nearly 3,000 feet/914 meters to tiny Fish Camp, (population 59), where you can ride the scenic Yosemite Mountain Sugar Pine Railroad.
 From Wawona, continue on Highway 41 north to El Portal and legendary Tunnel View, a panoramic vista of Yosemite Valley that takes the breathe away of even the most seasoned Sierra traveler.

 Highway 140: From Merced, Highway 140 leads to the wineries of the Sierra Foothill appellation, known for rich, chocolate-y Zinfandels.
 In the town of Mariposa, see a nearly 14-pound/6.4-kg crystalline gold nugget at the California State Mining and Mineral Museum.
 The route then follows the wild and scenic Merced River before reaching El Portal on the national park boundary.